philgzl/litData/README.md

     pass
 ```

 This is useful to generate new data on-the-fly using a sample from each dataset.
-To do so, a ``transform`` function can be provided to `ParallelStreamingDataset`:
+To do so, provide a ``transform`` function to `ParallelStreamingDataset`:

 ```python
 def transform(samples: Tuple[Any]):